 Who I Am and How I Work

-I am a Licensed Marriage and Family Therapist (MFC 94553) with a private practice office in Oakland, California.
+I am a Licensed Marriage and Family Therapist (MFC 94553) with a teletherapy practice, based in California.
 I received my Masters in Counseling Psychology from The Wright Institute in Berkeley, a program that emphasizes a strengths-based approach in combination with psychodynamic and humanistic theory.
 I am an integrative therapist, which means that I take elements from several different therapeutic approaches and share expertise that I believe will be most helpful for each individual client.
 I am also a social justice-oriented therapist, acknowledging the external social and societal context within which each client exists, as well as internal struggles.

 Because I have extensive experience interacting on a secular level with various Buddhist lineages, I also incorporate mindfulness into my practice.
 I use grounding exercises, philosophical/existential discussion and change ways of thinking.
 When we look directly at our attachments and fear of change/loss, we can explore what is really fundamental to who we are and what is flexible.
 This can lead to considerable relief.